bkf2020/amcprat/scraper/README.md

 CONTEST COLLECTIONS!
 IT WON'T WORK FOR OTHER USES!** It is written in python.
 An example of such a contest collection can be found [here](https://artofproblemsolving.com/community/c1116106_2020_amc_10).

+**NOTE: This scrapper only works for 2020 AMC 10 currently.
+Will hopefully add implementation that makes it work for all possible tests!**

 Note this doesn't really download the website, but does use Beautiful Soup to get the desired HTML code.
 So I guess it sort of is a webscrapper. :/